AzurAthena/ElectronChatApp/README.md

 # Slug
-## A simple chat app written in Electron
+## A simple group chat app written in Electron